 219.5 The Bahá’í community of Myanmar, which traces its roots back to the time of Bahá’u’lláh, has in recent years been able to pay increasing attention to the expansion of the Faith.
 The results have been encouraging indeed.
 The large body of believers in Myanmar, faithful to the Covenant and with hearts filled with love for Bahá’u’lláh, who stand ready to serve His Faith, can be helped by the institute program now being established there to enter the field of teaching with confidence.
 The effects such an endeavor will have, in a land so receptive to the Divine Message, are incalculable.

-219.6 The friends in Thailand may draw courage from the success of their efforts to help reestablish the Bahá’í community of Cambodia and resolve
+219.6 The friends in Thailand may draw courage from the success of their efforts to help re-establish the Bahá’í community of Cambodia and resolve

 to turn with the same vigor and determination to the tasks of expansion and consolidation in their homeland.
 There they have proved themselves capable of teaching among many strata of society and of bringing into their ranks people of diverse cultural and educational backgrounds.
 Setting aside all hesitation, and with unity of thought and purpose, let them dedicate the coming four years to the unflagging pursuit of a clearly defined course of action traced for them by their institutions.